siqiang-ng/tp/docs/DeveloperGuide.md

 ![TagFindSequenceDiagram](images/TagFindSequenceDiagram.png)

 - Why is it implemented that way:
-    - In order to make use of the existing codebase while keeping to the principle of accomplishing a task with a single action rather than a series of actions, we decided to find a `Tag` by keywords rather than navigating to a `Tag` by index.
+    - The command is implemented to be as similar as possible to the current command classes, so that there will be minimal changes to the overall design of the product.
+Most new classes added to accommodate the `TagListCommand` will also be largely similar to classes implemented in AB3.

 **TagSort feature**